Westby Snowflake Ski Jump Tournament celebrates 99 years

-Cold weather didn’t stop about 3,000 ski jumping fans from taking in the 99th annual Snowflake Ski Jump Tournament, Saturday.
+Cold weather didn’t stop about 3,000 ski jumping fans from taking in the 99th annual Snowflake Ski Jump Tournament last Saturday.

 Ski jumpers also competed on the 90-meter hill Friday night, while the junior ski jumping tournament was held Saturday morning.
 The junior jumpers competed on the 5-, 10-, 20- and 40-meter hills.